 - For the mango filling: Slice mango cheeks off the fruit, then use a paring knife to score the flesh into ½-inch cubes and use a spoon to scoop them out into a large mixing bowl.
 You can remove the flesh around the seeds, or just snack on them - as long as you have at least 700 g (25 oz) of flesh.25 oz very ripe manila mango flesh

 - Use a gloved hand to squish the mangoes until it looks like a chunky mango sauce (about half chunks half puree).
-Taste, then add lime juice if it feels like it could use a little extra acidity.1 Tbsp lime juice
+Taste, then add lime juice if it feels like it could use a little extra acidity.1 tablespoon lime juice

 - For the condensed whip: Combine condensed milk and cold whipping cream in a medium mixing bowl and use a hand mixer to beat them on medium to medium-low speed until firm peaks form.
 To check for doneness, lift your beater, and whatever sticks to your beater should be able to hold its shape against gravity with gentle shaking.
 Be careful not to over-whip; once your beater starts leaving clear trails you're almost there, so pay attention and check often.4.5 oz sweetened condensed milk, 1.5 cups whipping cream